-Be aware that in the time between Microsoft Office 2007 being released and then the release of each version of Office since, the XML structure of the file extension was also upgraded.
-This means that any file created in an older version than what you have installed on your computer did not have the latest XML structure updates, and therefore causes the compatibility message to appear.
+In the time since Microsoft Office 2007 was released and the release of each version of Office since the XML structure was also upgraded.
+This means that any file created in an older version than what you have installed on your computer did not have the latest XML structure updates.

-To be able to use the full functionality of Microsoft Office 2013, 2016 or 2019 you will still need to convert your file using the method below to add the new XML structure into the file.
+To be able to use the full functionality of Microsoft Office 2013, 2016 or 2019 you will need to convert your file using the method below to add the new XML structure into each file.